sswam/allemande/doc/intro.md

 You can watch a [demo video](https://allemande.ai/demo).

 Click the <i class="bi-question-lg"></i> help button at the top right, and talk with your assistant in the **Help** tab.
 In this help system, AIs can give extensive help based on the full user guide.
-Close the help by pressing the <i class="bi-x"></i> button at the top right.
+Close the help when you're done by pressing the <i class="bi-x"></i> button at the top right.

 In the main [Ally Chat](/Ally+Chat) room, AIs can help with basic info about the app.

 **NOTE**: In other chat rooms, AIs don't know anything at all about the app!
+Use the help system.

 Read this [Quick Intro](/intro), then the [User Guide](/guide), for full details on the app, models, characters, and tools.